frconor-ebook/meditations/_posts/2025-02-05-the-apostolate.md

 day\'s fishing.

 It didn\'t end there.
 He didn\'t say, 'Oh great, I\'ve got two great apostles, and I see now the future that\'s there for them.
-While I\'m very happy, I can sit down and fold my arms.'
+Well, I\'m really very happy, I can sit down and fold my arms.'
 No.

 "Going on a little farther\..."
 Our Lord goes the extra mile.
 He looks again.
 Maybe there\'s further fruit here for me.
 My work is not yet